-Microsoft President: Democracy Is At Stake, Regulate Big Tech
+Microsoft President: Democracy Is At Stake.
+Regulate Big Tech

 If public leaders don't, he says, the Internet giants will cannibalize the very fabric of this country.

-"We need to work together, we need to work with governments to protect, frankly, something that is far more important than technology: democracy.
+"We need to work together; we need to work with governments to protect, frankly, something that is far more important than technology: democracy.
 It was here before us.
 It needs to be here and healthy after us," Smith says.

 Smith has co-authored, with Carol Ann Browne, Tools and Weapons: The Promise and the Peril of the Digital Age.
-The title reflects a simple fact about how any technology — and digital tech in particular — works.
-It can be a tool or a weapon, much like a knife.
+The title reflects a simple fact about how any technology — and digital tech in particular — works: It can be a tool or a weapon, much like a knife.

 Microsoft is not in the crosshairs right now.
 But when it was, back in the 1990s, Smith was the man repeating that well-worn refrain about how regulation kills innovation.

-"I look at the things that we said, I look at the things I said 20 years ago," he says.
+"I look at the things that we said; I look at the things I said 20 years ago," he says.
 "There were many things that we got wrong."

 According to Smith, the threat that Microsoft posed during its protracted antitrust case was economic.
 Today, the tech giants — whose tools have been used to interfere in fair and free elections — are posing a much bigger threat to the political stability of many countries, including the U.S.

 Smith has proposals that are not popular in Silicon Valley.
-For one, he argues, it's time to reform the U.S. law that says Internet platforms are not liable for just about any of the content running through their pipes — hate speech, death threats, and ads for counterfeit goods or illegal guns.
+For one, he argues, it's time to reform the U.S. law that says Internet platforms are not liable for just about any of the content running through their pipes — hate speech, death threats and ads for counterfeit goods or illegal guns.

-That law has enabled Microsoft's competitors — Amazon, Facebook, Google and its subsidiary YouTube — to grow at breakneck speed.
+That law has enabled Microsoft's competitors — Amazon, Facebook and Google and its subsidiary YouTube — to grow at breakneck speed.
 "Almost no technology has gone so entirely unregulated, for so long, as digital technology," Smith says.

 Tools and Weapons